-It was not until the 1990s that it became apparent that an increased number of tax avoidance arrangements were being entered into with a view to avoiding the payment of income tax.
-This became an increasing priority for government to focus on and the Tax Disclosure Regime initiated in 2003 via tax legislation and then the 2004 Budget gave an opportunity for tax schemes to be disclosed to HMRC, with a view to exemptions from penalties and charges if individuals/companies were willing to come forward and disclose such arrangements in a similar manner to a gun amnesty.
+- this became an increasing priority for government to focus on and the Tax Disclosure Regime initiated in 2003 via tax legislation and then the 2004 budget gave an opportunity for tax schemes to be disclosed to HMRC, with a view to exemptions from penalties and charges if individuals/companies were willing to come forward and disclose such arrangements in a similar manner to a gun amnesty.